 Coding is a language that unties technology enthusiasts the world over.
-It’s often says that you can express yourself through code and that can break all the barriers of language.
+It’s often said that you can express yourself through code and that can break all the barriers of language.

-- The best and most accessible educational coding material is available only in English.
-There is a lot of effort that is currently underway in-terms of translation of the education material but still it’s a few drops in a large ocean of English language content.
+The best and most accessible educational coding material is available only in English.
+There is a lot of effort that is currently underway in terms of translation of the education material but still, it’s a few drops in a large ocean of English language content.

 If anyone has a fundamental understanding of how the English language works, then it will become very easy for him or her to understand and grasp the nuances of the coding language.

-- The instructors that are available to teach you programming skills mostly speak English.
+The instructors that are available to teach you programming skills mostly speak English.
 While you may find coding educators in Russia, India, and Israel who can teach in other languages.

-- Skill & Career Advancement Opportunities: Even if you are fortunate to find a way so that you can pick up the coding skills without English, in all likelihood you still have to learn effective use of English in order to use the coding skills in effective projects where you can use your skill.
+Skill & Career Advancement Opportunities: Even if you are fortunate to find a way so that you can pick up the coding skills without English, in all likelihood you still have to learn effective use of English to use the coding skills in effective projects where you can use your skill.

-- And if you decide to ever raise your hands for the contributing to the body of knowledge in the programming areas either by way of scholarly publication or teaching someone else – if you lack English comprehension skills it will be very hard for you to reach the people that you truly want to educate.
+And if you decide to ever raise your hands for the contributions to the body of knowledge in the programming areas either by way of scholarly publication or teaching someone else – if you lack English comprehension skills it will be very hard for you to reach the people that you truly want to educate.

-English like any language can be learnt when you use it.
+English like any language can be learned when you use it.
 In addition, use it in a multi-sensory way – that is reading, writing, listening.

 The Winning Words Project provides one-on-one private coaching where kids learn to write and as well as code.
-You can use ITEEN30 code during your free trial class to get a 30% off the prices!
+You can use the ITEEN30 code during your free trial class to get a 30% off the prices!